ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getViewingRestrictions*

-Retrieves the current viewing restrictions as a JSON document, detailing the rating schemes and ratings that are blocked.
-This function is essential for managing content access based on user-defined restrictions, ensuring compliance with parental controls or other content guidelines.
+Retrieves the current viewing restrictions set for the user, such as content access limitations based on age ratings or other criteria.
+This function helps users ensure their preferences or parental controls are applied effectively.

 ### Related Functions
-[setViewingRestrictions](#setViewingRestrictions) : Sets the viewing restrictions by specifying the rating schemes and ratings to be blocked.
+[setViewingRestrictions](#setViewingRestrictions) : Allows users to configure or update viewing restrictions.

 ### Events